-All traffic is not created equal and the ePN platform offers different tracking parameters that allow partners to optimize traffic at a very granular level.
-In particular, two parameters can provide very meaningful insight and below are a few different examples of how publisher can utilize them:
+All traffic is not created equal and we offer different tracking parameters that allow partners to quantify traffic at a very granular level.
+In particular, two parameters can provide very meaningful insights:

-Once you’ve established the Campaigns and created links, you’re able to run a Campaign Report, which will return all of the metrics you need to optimize, including earnings.
-This report will provide insights into what Campaigns are performing well and what campaigns need further optimization.
+Once you’ve established the campaigns and created links, you’re able to run a Performance by Campaign report, which will return all of the metrics you need to optimize, including earnings.
+This report will provide insights into what campaigns are performing well and what campaigns need further optimization.

-The Transaction Download Report provides you with transactional level data and includes both Campaign ID & Custom ID.
-The report will help you optimize the quality of the traffic being driven to eBay, and provides visibility into the different Campaigns driving new customers.
-The Custom ID will also appear in the Transaction Download Report and will provide transparency into which transactions are driving the highest earnings and in turn, your best rate of return.
+The Transaction Detail report provides you with transactional level data and includes both Campaign and Custom IDs.
+The report will help you optimize the quality of the traffic being driven to eBay, and provide visibility into the different campaigns driving new customers.
+Tracking the Custom ID in the Transaction Detail report provides transparency into which transactions are driving the highest earnings and in turn, your best rate of return.

-- You operate a coupons and deals website and actively promote the best deals on the hottest products across many different categories.
-In an effort to optimize at the category level, you create campaigns based on the different eBay categories, such as Electronics, Fashion, or Toys.
-Each time you create a new link you will want to assign the link to the appropriate campaign.
-By structuring your campaigns in this manner, you will be able to run reports that show which categories perform best, based on key performance indicators like earnings and conversion.
-To take it one step further, you can create Custom ID’s that identify the specific deal you’re promoting.
-The combined Campaign & Custom ID data will provide the full picture of the category that performs well with deals and how the specific deal performed for your user base.
+A coupons and deals website actively promotes the best deals on the hottest products across different categories.
+In an effort to optimize at the category level, it creates campaigns based on different eBay categories, such as electronics, fashion, or toys.
+Each time they create a new link, they assign the link to the appropriate campaign.
+By structuring their campaigns in this manner, they can run reports to discover which categories perform best, based on key performance indicators like earnings and conversion.
+To take it one step further, Custom IDs can also be created to identify a specific promotion.
+The combined campaign and custom ID data will provide the full picture of the category that performs well with deals and how the specific deal performed for your user base.

-- You actively manage a number of different blogs that focus on how to buy and sell doll heads.
-The blogs are managed in a single account so you could create a different campaign for each website you operate in order to segment them.
-This campaign structure allows you to understand performance on each site through your single ePN account.
-Additionally, you can use the Custom ID field to classify unique segments, such as site placement, or unique item identifiers like brand or seller.
-Through the Transaction Download Report, you’ll be able to see how the various items perform across the different blogs.
+A partner manages a number of different blogs that focus on how to buy and sell dolls.
+The blogs are managed in a single account so they could create a different campaign for each website they operate in order to segment them.
+This campaign structure allows them to understand performance on each site through a single partner account.
+Additionally, they can use the Custom ID field to classify unique segments, such as site placement, or unique item identifiers like brand or seller.
+Through the Transaction Detail report, they’ll be able to see how the various items perform across the different blogs.